-This is the day which the Lord hath made; we will rejoice and be glad in it.
-(Psalm 118:24 KJV)
+This is the day the Lord has made; We will rejoice and be glad in it.
+(Psalm 118:24 NKJV)

 Ralph Waldo Emerson said, “We are always getting ready to live but never living.”
-I must confess Iíve spent a lot of time living for the next vacation and waiting for life to finally run smoothly.
-I do not greet my typical day, with its checklist of chores to be completed, with much enthusiasm.
-With Godís help, Iím learning to live in the present and view each day as a gift from God.
+I must confess I have spent time living for the next vacation and waiting for life to finally run smoothly.
+I do not always greet my typical day, with its checklist of chores to be completed, with much enthusiasm.
+With God’s help, I’m learning to live my life in His strength and view each day as a gift.

-Some people dwell on the past and are haunted by bad choices and mistakes.
-Their thoughts are consumed with what could have been, or what they should have done.
+While some people live in the future, others focus on the past and regret the choices they have made.
 If left unchecked, dwelling on the past not only steals the present but can zap the joy of living.
-Our Heavenly Father wants us to live an abundant life in Christ, a life that grows in Him, a life that depends on Him, and a life of joy and peace.
+There is forgiveness in Christ, and condemnation has no place in a Christian’s life.
+(Romans 8:1) Our Heavenly Father wants us to live an abundant life in Christ, a life that grows in Him, a life that depends on Him, and a life of joy and peace.

-Father, thank you for the gift of each day.
-Help us learn to live like children, who simply enjoy the present.
-Touch the lives of all who read this and bless them with your peace and joy.
-In Jesusí name.
+Father, thank You for the gift of each day.
+I pray for Your strength to help us meet the demands of daily life and to live joyfully in Christ.
+Touch the lives of all who read this and bless them with peace and joy.
+In Jesus’ name.
 Amen.